Intrinsic training dynamics of deep neural networks: Acknowledgments

-The work of G. Peyr\'e was supported by the French government under the management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir" program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute) and by the European Research Council (ERC project WOLF).
+The work of G. Peyr\'e was supported by the French government under the management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute) and by the European Research Council (ERC project WOLF).
 The work of R. Gribonval was supported by the AllegroAssai ANR-19-CHIA-0009 project of the French Agence Nationale de la Recherche and by the SHARP ANR project ANR-23-PEIA-0008 in the context of the France 2030 program.
+The authors thank Stephan Thomassé, Gilles Blanchard and Laurent Jacques for discussions on rank properties of DAGs that helped simplify the proof of \Cref{coro:dag} in \Cref{app:FrobMLPDAG}.

+\section{A table that summarizes which parametrizations can be used to analyze which type of neural network, along with the corresponding results.}